elzekool/TalkMachineLearning/slides.md

 ---
 # Single Value Decomposition
 Single Value Decomposition is a matrix factorization method.
 Basicly what you (or the system) does is find features in the user ratings and use the relations between them to make a prediction.
 A feature could be genre or actor but that information is not explicitly given, it is derived.
-A good reason why Single Value Decomposition could be usefull:
+An example why Single Value Decomposition could be usefull:

 For example, if I’ve listened to 5 Metallica songs and you’ve listened to 5 different Metallica songs, the raw user action matrix wouldn’t have any overlap so we would not be considered similar users.